 Filling Options for Bean Bag Heating Pads

-The polystyrene EPS beads typically used to fill bean bag furniture, and pool floats are not appropriate for use in bean bag heating pads.
+The polystyrene EPS beads typically used to fill bean bag style chairs are not appropriate for use in bean bag heating pads.
 Never use these in a heat therapy product; they could cause burns or produce toxic fumes when heated.

 The best fillings for your heating pad come straight from Mother Nature, and you can find them at your local supermarket.
 Here are a few great options for non-toxic, effective, Eco-friendly fillings.